-We offer both blended and distance learning study options to suit your own location and circumstances.
+We offer both blended and online distance learning study options to suit your own location and circumstances.

 All students will benefit from:

-- content mapped against the RPS Foundation Practice Framework;
+- content mapped against the RPS post-registration Foundation Pharmacist curriculum;

-- access to expert academic staff and clinical teachers.
+- access to academic staff and clinical teachers.

 Blended learning students will benefit from: